davidtchiu/davidtchiu.github.io/teaching/cs475/lab2/index.md

      > 8
      ```

-2. Remember the `sizeof()` operator for later and for the future tutorial. `sizeof()` is one of the most important built-in operators in C.
+2. Remember the `sizeof()` operator for later and for the future lab tutorial. `sizeof()` is one of the important built-in operators in C.

 3. One of the benefits of a typed language like C and Java should be somewhat apparent now.
 When a programmer declares a variable's type, the executable files knows *exactly* how many contiguous bytes to read and write memory.

-  This is in contrast to un-typed languages like Python and JavaScript, where the type of a variable is allowed to change during runtime, and requires a bit of overhead to interpret, or *juggle* their storage requirements.
-This *type-juggling* overhead accounts for much of the reason why compiled programs usually run faster than interpreted programs.
-It also adds a lot of confusion when reading code.
-(This is why I've always preferred strongly-typed languages like C and Java.)

 - **Practice Questions (not graded):**

   - Although a `char` requires just one byte of storage, most CPUs will insist on wasting, or "padding" the remaining 3 bytes (see figure above).
 Why do you think CPUs prefer this, instead of, say, having `amt` start from address `1117` to save you space? *(Ans: It's all about word-alignment.
 Recall that a unit of transfer between memory and CPU is a word.
 If we didn't pad the remaining unused bits of the word, then the start of the next data will begin in the same word, and must span across two words.)*

-  - What is an `unsigned` integer?
-What is the point of an `unsigned integer`, and when would it be appropriate to declare an unsigned variable?
+  - What is the point of an `unsigned integer`, and when would it be appropriate to declare an unsigned variable?
 Does it take up more space for an integer to be signed vs. unsigned?
 Does Java support unsigned integers? *(Ans: Recall from architecture that the most-significant bit, called the sign-bit, determines the +/- sign of that number.
 But the sign-bit wastes a bit!
 So a regular `int` can cover the range $$[-2^{31}, 2^{31}-1]$$), and an `unsigned int` can cover $$[2^{32}-1]$$.
 If you know that a value cannot be negative (such as salary or phone numbers), it is appropriate to use unsigned ints.*

-  - If a `struct X` element was declared to contain a `char`, a `long`, and an array of 100 `doubles`, what is the size of each instance of `struct X`? *(Essentially, each instance of `struct X` would require 1 + 8 + 100 * 8 = 809 bytes, but will actually take up 812 bytes for preserving word alignment)*
+  - If a `struct X` element was declared to contain a `char`, a `long`, and an array of 100 `doubles`, what is the size of each instance of `struct X`? *(Essentially, each instance of `struct X` would require 1 + 8 + 100 * 8 = 809 bytes, but it will actually take up 812 bytes for preserving word alignment)*

 ##### Part 2: Understanding Variables - Addressing

-Every piece of data in your program, including variables and literals (e.g., 2, 3.14, etc.), is stored in your computer using two pieces: (1) its content, and (2) its location address in memory.
+Every piece of data in your program, including variables and literals (e.g., 2, 3.14, etc.), is stored in two pieces: (1) its content, and (2) its address.
 We generally only have control over its content.
-It's up to your OS to find a location in memory to store it.
+It's up to your OS to find a location in memory for it.
 It is possible, however, for programmers to ask the system for the addresses of your data.
 This section focuses on the support for working with a variable's location in C. In particular, we will focus on three new syntax: the address-of operator (`&var`), the pointer-declaration operator (`type *var`), and the de-reference operator (`*var` and `var->field`).

 1. Let's now consider the code below.
 Read through it before moving on.